petrican/shapes/README.md

  You need to have NodeJs installed first on your system.
 Please download this and follow the installation steps from [Node JS Download Page](https://nodejs.org/en/download/)
  <br />
- Once installed please clone this repo `https://github.com/petrican/shapes-redux.git`
+ Once installed please clone this repo `https://github.com/petrican/shapes.git`
  <br />
 Change the directory to shapes-redux
-`cd shapes-redux`
+`cd shapes`
 <br />
 Install the dependencies by running
 <br >